markdoc/docs/pages/docs/nextjs.md

 ## Frontmatter

-Markdoc is frontmatter agnostic, however, `next-markdoc` uses YAML as its frontmatter language.
+Markdoc is frontmatter agnostic, however, `@markdoc/next.js` uses YAML as its frontmatter language.
 You can access the frontmatter object within your `_app.js` under `pageProps.markdoc.frontmatter`, or in your content using the `$markdoc.frontmatter` variable.

 For example: